MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 ### Workaround

-To work around the issue, reduce the cluster nodes to allow enough IP addresses to be available for the upgrade.
+To work around the issue, reduce the cluster nodes to reserve IP addresses for the upgrade.

 If scaling down is not an option, and your virtual network CIDR has enough IP addresses, try to add a node pool with a [unique subnet](/azure/aks/use-multiple-node-pools#add-a-node-pool-with-a-unique-subnet-preview):